 We are committed to maintaining a strong internal control environment and implementing measures designed to help ensure that the material weaknesses are remediated as soon as possible.
 We believe we have made progress towards remediation and continue to implement our remediation plan for the material weaknesses, which includes steps to increase dedicated qualified personnel including financial consultants, improve reporting processes, and design and implement new controls.
-Further, we have designed an approval policy and certain controls surrounding the identification, approval and reporting of related party transactions, that we expect to implement during 2022.
+We have also designed a related party transactions approval policy which our Board of Directors approved on June 24, 2022.
+Further, we have designed certain controls surrounding the identification, approval and reporting of related party transactions, that we expect to implement by the end of 2022.
 We will consider the material weaknesses remediated after the applicable controls operate for a sufficient period of time, and management has concluded, through testing, that the controls are operating effectively.